 The Richest Man In Babylon Summary – 7 Wealth Lessons

-People that don’t read much (but want to) usually blame their busy lifestyle yet the smartest and wealthiest people have linked much of their success with their reading habits.
+People that don’t read much (but want to) usually blame their busy lifestyle.
+Yet rich people have linked much of their success with their reading habits.

 In fact, Jordan Peterson’s best advice he gave to college students was to read good books.